Diving and Snorkeling in Jamaica

 Thanks to a marine area protected since 1966, the Ocho Rios region is also a popular diving destination.
 Through the years, the protected area grew into the Ocho Rios Marine Park, stretching from Mammee Bay and Drax Hall to the west to Frankfort Point on the east.
 Top dive sites in the area include Jack's Hall, a 40-foot dive dotted with all types of coral; Top of the Mountain, a 60-foot dive near Dunn's River Falls with many coral heads and gorgonians; and the Wreck of the Katryn , a 50-foot dive to a deliberately sunk 140-foot former minesweeper.

-With its murkier waters, the southern side of the island isn't as popular for diving, especially near Kingston.
-Port Royal, which is near the airport, is filled with sunken ships that are home to many different varieties of tropical fish, although a special permit is required to dive some sites here.
+With its murkier waters, the southern side of the island isn't as popular for diving.
+However, Port Royal, which is near Kingston's airport, is filled with sunken ships that are home to many different varieties of tropical fish, although a special permit is required to dive some sites here.
 Prices range from $45 to $80 for a one-tank dive.
-All the large resorts have dive shops, and the all-inclusive places sometimes include scuba diving in their rates.
+Most of the large resorts have dive shops, and the all-inclusive places sometimes include scuba diving in their rates.
 To dive, you need to show a certification card, though it's possible to get a small taste of scuba diving and do a shallow dive—usually from shore—after taking a one-day resort diving course, which almost every resort with a dive shop offers.
 A couple of places stand out.